Ramsay Brothers: Biography

-The Ramsay Brothers have made more than 30 horror films in India, which epitomize the lower depths of 1980s Bollywood sleaze and gore, but which have secured their place in Hindi cinema's hall of fame as the pioneers of horror.
+The Ramsay Brothers have made more than 30 horror films in India, which epitomes the lower depths of 1980s Bollywood sleaze and gore, but which have secured their place in Hindi cinema's hall of fame as the pioneers of horror.

-They are producers, directors and editors for many famous Hindi horror movies such as Guest House (1980 film), Veerana, Purana Mandir, Purani Haveli (film), Darwaza and Bandh Darwaza, Saboot and the TV series "Zee Horror Show".
-Their first film Do Gaz Zameen Ke Neeche proved a milestone for them and for Indian horror film industry.
-At a time when the average Hindi film took about a year and 50 lakhs to complete, Do Gaz Zameen Ke Neeche was shot in 40 days on a budget of Rs 3.5 lakhs.
+They are producers, directors and editors for many famous Hindi horror movies such as Guest House, Veerana, Purana Mandir, Purani Haveli, Darwaza and Bandh Darwaza, Saboot and the TV series, Zee Horror Show.

+Their first film, Do Gaz Zameen Ke Neeche, proved to be a milestone for them and for Indian horror film industry.
+At a time when the average Hindi film took about a year and INR 50 lakhs to complete, Do Gaz Zameen Ke Neeche was shot in 40 days on a budget of Rs 3.5 lakhs.
 All the seven Ramsay brothers boarded buses with small-time actors, a sparse film crew, their wives and parents and drove to a government guesthouse in Mahabaleshwar that cost Rs 12 a room – they took eight rooms.
 They didn't spend on sets because they shot on location.
 They didn't spend on costumes because these were picked out of actors’ wardrobes.
 The cameras were all borrowed.
-All the departments for making the film was taken care of by the seven brothers.
+All the departments for making the film were taken care of by the seven brothers.
 The film ran to full houses in the first week after its release.
-It made Rs 45 lakhs.
-Their 1980s horror films are generally considered as the combination of sex and supernatural.
-Their production Mahakaal in 1994 was also successful as a mixture of horror, romance and comedy.
+It made Rs.
+45 lakhs at the Indian box office.

+Their 1980s horror films are generally a combination of sex and supernatural entities.
+Their production Mahakaal in 1993 was also successful and it was a mixture of horror, romance and comedy.

 Actor-producer Ajay Devgn and Priti Sinha have acquired the rights to produce a biopic on Ramsay Brothers.
-The film will be titled as The Ramsay Biopic.
+The film is tentatively titled The Ramsay Biopic.
 The script will be written by Ritesh Shah.